k-seth/ClanRecruitingBot/README.md

 https://github.com/k-seth/ClanRecruitingBot/wiki/Customization

 ### Starting the program
 It is highly recommended you review the available commands prior to usage.
-A complete list of commands and their intended usage can be found here:
+A complete list of commands, and their intended usage can be found here:
 https://github.com/k-seth/ClanRecruitingBot/wiki/Commands

 #### Windows